 Yes.

-I've never once thought that the fabric was a mistake or that sitting was uncomfortable.
+I have never once thought that the fabric was a mistake or that sitting was uncomfortable.

 How eco-leather would behave in such conditions, I can only guess.